Michiyo Hayes Kuramochi’s Illuminati Style

 Why is eco fashion important to you?

 I love fashion.
 That’s why I felt so sad and angry when I discovered the dark side of the industry.
 The beauty of the surface hides the ugly sides of modern greedy production.
 Business success is very important for sure, yet, when you realise that what you are wearing represents the sacrificing of other’s lives, both now and in the future, the joy of fashion becomes corrupted.
 I’d like to see more positive changes there.
-That’s why I’m doing this; it’s my tiny revolution.
+That’s why I’m doing this.
+Making Illuminati style statements without hurting the planet is my tiny revolution.

 How is your collection eco friendly?

-I use embroidery salvages as an important part of my design by deliberately showing it to state the origins, not waste such beautiful things.
-My appliques are often made out from my own off-cuts and damaged vintage clothes; I have a few boxes of small remnants.
+I use embroidery salvages as an important part of my design by deliberately showing it to state the origins.
+Why waste such beautiful things?
+My appliques are often made out from my own off-cuts and damaged vintage clothes.
+I always have a few boxes of small remnants.

 Which other designers most inspire you?